Introduction to counselling and psychotherapy (D12)

 The requirement to undertake a workplace observation project is a significant component of the course, and this should ideally be in place before the course begins.

-The project may be within your own current workplace if you work in a healthcare or a related profession; if not, you will be required to organise a voluntary placement in a suitable setting.
+The project may be within your own current workplace if you work in a healthcare, education or another related profession; if not, you will be required to organise a voluntary placement in a suitable setting.

 It is strongly advised that to fully maximise your learning experience and opportunity on this course, that placements are organised and secured prior to, or immediately following the commencement of the course.